lasantosr/intelli-shell/README.md

 IntelliShell acts like a bookmark store for commands, so you don't have to keep your history clean in order to be able to find something useful with `ctrl + R`.

-It currently works on Bash, Zsh and Fish and should be compatible with most Linux, Windows and MacOS.
+It currently works on Bash, Zsh, Fish and PowerShell and should be compatible with most Linux, Windows and MacOS.

 ## TL;DR